splunk/addonfactory-ucc-generator/docs/advanced/dependent_dropdown.md

-This feature allows dynamic loading options for single-select fields when options for that field depend on other fields' values.
+This feature allows dynamic loading options for `singleSelect` and `multipleSelect` fields when options for that field depend on other fields' values.
 It loads options via API call to the endpoint mentioned in `endpointUrl` under options when any dependencies field is updated and all required dependencies fields are non-null.

 All non-required dependencies fields can be of any type, but all required dependencies fields should only be of single-select type.